-80% of all graduates completing the survey in 2016 were in some form of paid employment (this figure includes part-time employment and those who are self-employed/freelance) and 18% were undertaking further studies or training.
-This compares with 79% of all graduates completing the survey in 2015 who were in some form of paid employment (this figure includes part-time employment and those who are self-employed/freelance) and 16% who were undertaking further studies or training.
+82% of all graduates completing the survey in 2017 were in some form of paid employment (this figure includes part-time employment and those who are self-employed/freelance) and 14% were undertaking further studies or training.
+This compares with 80% of all graduates completing the survey in 2016 who were in some form of paid employment (this figure includes part-time employment and those who are self-employed/freelance) and 18% who were undertaking further studies or training.
+79% of all graduates completing the survey in 2015 were in some form of paid employment (this figure includes part-time employment and those who are self-employed/freelance) and 16% were undertaking further studies or training.
 78% of all graduates completing the survey in 2014 were in some form of paid employment (this figure includes part-time employment and those who are self-employed/freelance) and 20% were undertaking further studies or training.
 62% of all graduates completing the survey in 2013 were in some form of paid employment (this figure includes part-time employment and those who are self-employed/freelance) and 20% were undertaking further studies or training This compares with 73% of graduates in some form of paid employment and 22% undertaking further university studies in 2011 and 71% of the graduates in some form of paid employment and 17% undertaking further university studies in 2012.
 Among 2010 graduates completing the survey in 2016 unemployment levels were at 2% and among 2011 graduates completing the survey in 2016 it was at 8%, 0% for 2012 graduates, 11% for 2013 graduates, 11% for 2014 graduates and 10% for 2015 graduates, indicating little difference in levels of unemployment between the different years of completion among those undertaking the most recent survey.
 While not all of the respondents who were unemployed were looking for further employment it is important to monitor levels of employment in future surveys.
-Of the all Graduates in employment in 2016 small numbers of work hours were uncommon with all of the respondents working 35 hours or more a week and approximately a third working 42 hrs a week or more.
-These trends are similar to the previous four years.
+Of the all Graduates in employment in 2017 small numbers of work hours were uncommon with all of the respondents working 35 hours or more a week and approximately a quarter working 42 hrs a week or more.
+These trends are similar to the previous six years.